 From 1863 to 1942, the mine produced 340,000 ounces of gold and 260,000 ounces of silver, earning some 200 million dollars.
 Once the most productive gold mine in Arizona, it supported as many as 5,000 residents at its peak.

-One of the most intact ghost towns in Arizona, Vulture City is open daily for self-guided tours, and during the winter months, guided tours are offered on the weekend.
+One of the most intact ghost towns in Arizona, Vulture City is open daily for tours, except Wednesdays.

 Vulture City is located about 12 miles southwest of Wickenburg, Arizona.
 Travel west from Wickenburg on Highway 60 for about 2.5 miles to Vulture Mine Road, and then head south for about 12 miles, where a sign can be seen to enter Vulture City along 355th Avenue.